-Before we can update the legal entity name on your iTunes Connect account to your DBA, you must first sign up with the exact legal entity name that is associated with your U.S. tax ID and Tax ID Type (such as SSN, ITIN, or EIN).
+Before we can update the legal entity name on your iTunes Connect account to your DBA, you must first sign up with the exact legal entity name that is associated with your US Tax ID and Tax ID type (such as SSN, ITIN or EIN).
 As soon as your application is approved and you have accepted the iBooks Store agreement, contact us to request a name change.

 What is the difference between “Offer Your Books for Free” and “Offer Your Books for Free and Sell Your Books”?

 You should select “Offer Your Books for Free” if you only want to offer books for free on the iBooks Store.
-If you later decide you are also interested in selling books, you can request a Paid Books agreement in Contracts, Tax, and Banking on iTunes Connect.
+If you later decide you are also interested in selling books, you can request a Paid Books agreement in Agreements, Tax, and Banking on iTunes Connect.
 You will need to provide tax and banking information to receive payments.

 You should select “Offer Your Books for Free and Sell Your Books” if you want the option to sell books or offer books for free on the iBooks Store.
-You will need to provide all required banking and tax information in Contracts, Tax, and Banking on iTunes Connect so you can receive payments.
+You will need to provide all required banking and tax information in Agreements, Tax, and Banking on iTunes Connect so you can receive payments.

-Do I need a U.S. Tax ID to offer books on the iBooks Store?
+Do I need a US Tax ID to offer books on the iBooks Store?

 If I offer my books for free, can I choose to sell my books at a later date?

-If you offer your books for free, and later decide you would also like to sell your books on the iBooks Store, you can request a Paid Books agreement in Contracts, Tax, and Banking on iTunes Connect.
+If you offer your books for free, and later decide you would also like to sell your books on the iBooks Store, you can request a Paid Books agreement in Agreements, Tax, and Banking on iTunes Connect.

-Yes, you can use the same U.S. Tax ID and legal entity name when signing up with iBooks even if you have used that U.S. Tax ID and legal entity name to offer another content type on iTunes.
+Yes, you can use the same US Tax ID and legal entity name when signing up with iBooks even if you have used that US Tax ID and legal entity name to offer another content type on iTunes.
 However, you must use a different Apple ID to offer books on the iBooks Store.